-Pursuant to the School Board of Brevard County, Florida ("District") approved audit plan for fiscal year ("FY") 2018-19, we hereby present our internal audit of the Half-Cent Sales Surtax - Round 6.
-We will be presenting this report at the next scheduled Audit Committee meeting on March 15, 2019 and to the Independent Citizens Oversight Committee on April 17, 2019.
+Pursuant to the School Board of Brevard County, Florida ("District") approved audit plan for fiscal year ("FY") 2018-19, we hereby present our internal audit of the Half-Cent Sales Surtax - Round 8.
+We will be presenting this report at the next scheduled Audit Committee meeting on November 21, 2019 and to the Independent Citizens Oversight Committee on December 11, 2019.
 Our report is organized in the following sections:

 Executive Summary This provides a summary of the observations noted in our internal audit.
 Overview This provides an overview of the Half-Cent Sales Surtax function.
-Objectives, Approach and Results The internal audit objectives and focus are expanded upon in this section as well as a review of the various phases of our approach and the results of our audit procedures.
+Objectives, Approach and Results The internal audit objectives and focus are expanded upon in this section as a review of the various phases of our approach and the results of or procedures.
 Appendices This section includes information on the Facilities Needs Assessment, State Requirements and the Independent Citizens Oversight Committee.

-The testing period for this report is December 1, 2017 through June 30, 2018.
-In the fall of 2018, Facilities presented optional allocation plans for funds collected in excess of the original \$198M projection to the ICOC and the School Board.
-As of the date of this report the School Board has not approved a plan.
-We also noted the School Board approved the procurement of a Facilities Assessment and supporting software October 2018.
-The Facilities Assessment is currently in progress.
-As applicable, we will incorporate testing to validate the approved allocation of the funds collected in excess of the original \$198M, as well as the impact of the new assessment and software.
+The testing period for this report was fiscal months December 1, 2018 through June 30, 2019.
+In June 2019, the District's total recognized collections surpassed the original estimated total of \$198M (recognized in June, collected in August).
+In the fall of 2018, Facilities presented optional allocation plans to the ICOC (in August 2018) and the School Board (in September 2018) for funds collected in excess of the original \$198M projection.
+A comprehensive facility assessment and separate security assessment are currently in process.
+When the assessments are completed, a final determination for allocation percentages will be presented to the ICOC for recommendation and to the Board for approval.
+Pending submission and approval of the final allocation plan, the ICOC is considering and recommending projects on a case-by-case basis.
+As applicable, we will incorporate testing to validate the approved allocation of the funds collected in excess of the original \$198M, as well as the impact of the new assessments.